webprogramminghack/challenge-motion-for-react/README.md

 ## Implementation Tips

-### Using Framer Motion Variants
+### Using Motion Variants

-Consider using Framer Motion's variant system to manage the three states (playing, paused, loading) efficiently:
+Consider using Motion for React's variant system to manage the three states (playing, paused, loading) efficiently:

 ```jsx
 const variants = {